 About Vatneshellir Cave

 Snæfellsjökull National Park, part of the remote, jutting-out Snæfellsnes peninsula, is said to be a “slice of Iceland”, for, this little piece of land in West Iceland is believed to give travellers an all-encompassing Icelandic travel experience.
 While I took in the broad, barren creations of nature’s elements, a ten-minute drive from the village of Hellnar took me to the a walk of ultimate adventure!
 A 35 metre descent straight down into the Earth was to unearth Mother Earth’s hidden secrets, quite literally.
 The Vatnashellir Cave was opened to the public only in 2011, but it derives much of its fame from being featured in the adventure film, Journey to the Centre of the Earth.
 Yup, if you want to explore the deep, dark world, you might as well follow in the footsteps (quite literally) of the Journey to the Centre of the Earth cast and crew, by taking a guided tour through Earth’s mysterious interiors.

-We were enveloped by pitch black.
-Deep this down, not even a single photon of light can penetrate, and our eyes lose their ability to “adjust” to faint light.
-No light means no vision, and with the lack of this critical sensory power, in that moment, my other senses got heightened.
+We were enveloped by pitch darkness.
+Down this deep, with not even a single photon of light, and our eyes lose their ability to adjust to faint light.
+No light means no vision, and with the lack of this critical sensory power, my other senses got heightened.